thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 </tbody>
 </table>

-When not highlighted in red or brown, the shipping should be from 1 day to two weeks, depending on the selected option on the order.
-The availability of the links may change and would need some more research to find the same components.

-The price does not include the shipping apart from the raspberry pi alone as each order (on Canakit; one Pi at a time) must be shipped separately.
+The price does not include the shipping as each order must be shipped separately.
 The price can be cheaper than shown on this document, particularly for building a little number of drones, as you may already have some component (for example the PLA filament) or if you find some website shipping smaller quantities (for example connectors).
+It can also be more expensive due to the ongoing raspberry pi shortage.
 Two batteries have been considered per drone to allow more flight flexibility, but you may want to have more or less of those.